Advertiser Disclosure

 Cons

-DoorDash pricing for most businesses ranges from 15-30% (delivery commission on each order), depending on which plan you're on.
-You also have the option of white-labeled delivery using DoorDash, which lets you integrate DoorDash with your own in-house delivery website.
-Self-delivery (using your DoorDash's ordering network but your own delivery drivers) and customer pickup are also options, and you'll be charged 12% and 6% on those order types, respectively.
+DoorDash pricing for most businesses ranges from 15-30% (delivery commission on each order), depending on which plan you’re on.
+You also have the option of white-labeled delivery using DoorDash, which lets you integrate DoorDash with an existing delivery website.
+Self-delivery (using your DoorDash’s ordering network but your employed delivery drivers) and customer pickup are also options, and you’ll be charged 12% and 6% on those order types, respectively.

 DoorDash integrates with a variety of the best POS systems for small businesses, including Square (which is a great free POS option), Toast, Aloha, Clover, Harbortouch, and others.
 You can also connect DoorDash to your POS using an order aggregation service like Chowly, Deliverect (through which you can integrate Lightspeed POS), and ItsaCheckmate.